 Jobs with the South Carolina Highway Patrol

 The South Carolina Highway Patrol was formed in 1930 with a focus on creating a safe environment for citizens and visitors to the state.
-Over 900 Troopers patrol almost 65,000 miles of highway in South Carolina using sophisticated technology.
+Over 781 troopers patrol almost 65,000 miles of highway in South Carolina using sophisticated technology.
 Approximately 1000 people a year are killed in vehicle collisions in the state.
-To help prevent this, State Troopers place a strong emphasis on intercepting those who are driving under the influence of alcohol or drugs.
+To help prevent this, state troopers place a strong emphasis on intercepting those who are driving under the influence of alcohol or drugs.

-South Carolina citizens who have been a resident for a year and have had a South Carolina driver’s license for a year can apply for jobs as a State Trooper in South Carolina if they are at least 21 years old before starting basic training.
+South Carolina citizens who have been a resident and have had a South Carolina driver’s license for a year can apply for jobs as a state trooper in South Carolina if they are at least 21 years old before starting basic training.
 A high school diploma or GED is required, and applicants must have uncorrected vision of no more than 20/100.
 Applications must be submitted on-line.
 Those who are chosen as potential candidates must take a physical fitness and written test.
 They also undergo a polygraph examination.
-Successful candidates undergo training to become a State Trooper in South Carolina with a 17 week program.
-Read more information on how to become a South Carolina Highway State Trooper.
+Successful applicants earn the opportunity to enter training with a 17 week program.

 Jobs with Sheriff’s Departments in South Carolina

-Charleston County: The Charleston County Sheriff’s Office has both Criminal Investigations and Patrol Divisions, along with a SWAT Team ready to respond to emergencies.
-Sheriff’s Deputies have jurisdiction throughout the unincorporated parts of Charleston County or in municipalities that have ordinances that have been adopted as County ordinances.
+The Charleston County Sheriff’s Office has both Criminal Investigations and Patrol Divisions, along with a SWAT Team ready to respond to emergencies. sheriff’s deputies have jurisdiction throughout the unincorporated parts of Charleston County or in municipalities that have ordinances that have been adopted as county ordinances.

-Greenville County: Over 400 deputies and nine reserve deputies work for the Greenville County Sheriff’s Office serving over 451,000 residents.
-In addition to the Patrol Unit, there is a Criminal Investigations Division composed of 14 different units.
+Over 460 deputies work for the Greenville County Sheriff’s Office serving over 500,000 residents.
+In addition to the Patrol Unit, there is a Criminal Investigations Division composed of eight different units.

-To obtain jobs as Sheriff’s Deputies in Greenville County, applicants must be South Carolina residents at least 21 years old who have a high school diploma or a GED.
+To apply for a position as a sheriff’s deputy in Greenville County, applicants must be South Carolina residents at least 21 years old who have a high school diploma or a GED.
 They must undergo physical, psychological, and medical testing.
 In addition, there is an oral interview, a background check, and a polygraph examination.

-Richland County: The Richland County Sheriff’s Office is one of the largest law enforcement agencies in South Carolina, employing over 600 sworn officers.
-Those who seek jobs as Deputy Sheriffs in Richland County must have a four year college degree or an associate degree with two years of military or previous law enforcement experience.
+The Richland County Sheriff’s Office is one of the largest law enforcement agencies in South Carolina, employing over 550 sworn officers.
+A deputy sheriff in Richland County must have a four year college degree or an associate degree with two years of military or previous law enforcement experience.
 Applicants must be at least 21 years old and pass interviews, a physical fitness test, a polygraph examination, and drug testing.
-Training to become a Sheriff’s Deputy in Richland County is done at the Criminal Justice Academy.
+Training to become a sheriff’s deputy in Richland County is done at the Criminal Justice Academy.

 Jobs with Municipal Police Departments in South Carolina

-Charleston: There is a fairly high rate of violent and property crimes in Charleston.
-The City of Charleston Police Department employs 412 sworn officers to combat such crime.
+There is a fairly high rate of violent and property crimes in Charleston.
+The City of Charleston Police Department employs 458 sworn officers to combat such crime.
 The strategic plan of this department emphasizes police-community problem solving.
-U.S. citizens who are at least 21 years old can apply for jobs as a Police Officer in Charleston if they have a Bachelor’s Degree, or an Associate Degree with four years of prior military or law enforcement experience, or a high school diploma or GED if they have at least 6 years of such prior experience.
+U.S. citizens who are at least 21 years old can apply for a position as a police officer in Charleston if they have a bachelor’s degree, or an associate degree with four years of prior military or law enforcement experience, or with only a high school diploma or GED if they have at least 6 years of such prior experience.

-Columbia: The violent crime rate in Columbia is one of the highest in the country.
-It is combated by the Columbia Police Department.
-U.S. citizens who wish to obtain jobs as Police Officers in Columbia and fight such crime must be at least 21 years old and have a high school diploma or GED.
+The violent crime rate in Columbia is one of the highest in the country.
+The dedicated police officers of the Columbia Police Department must be at least 21 years old and have a high school diploma or GED.
 Applicants who are accepted undergo a through screening, an interview, and a background check.
 If selected, they then undergo a further series of examinations, including physical, psychological, and polygraph exams.

-Greenville: Greenville has one of the highest violent crime rates in the U.S. This is combated by the 191 sworn officers of the Greenville Police Department.
-Those who seek jobs as Police Officers in Greenville start by completing an online application.
+Greenville has one of the highest violent crime rates in the U.S. Dealing with the fallout of this trend and working to reverse it are the 199 sworn officers of the Greenville Police Department.
+Candidates for the position of police officer in Greenville start by completing an online application.
 Selected applicants must then pass a physical abilities test, followed by an entry level written test.
-Success with those examinations is followed by an interview, vision test, background check, and a review by the Chief of Police and the City Manager.
+Success with those examinations is followed by an interview, vision test, background check, and a review by the chief of police and the city manager.

-North Charleston: North Charleston has a very high crime rate for a community of its size.
-The North Charleston Police Department employs over 300 sworn officers who work to reverse this situation.
-Those seeking jobs as Police Officers in North Charleston can apply year round.
+North Charleston has a very high crime rate for a community of its size.
+The North Charleston Police Department employs over 340 sworn officers who work to reverse this situation.
+Unusually, the department accepts applications year-round.
 Applicants are contacted for testing once positions become available.